 - It is important to understand that accommodations approved in high school do not necessarily carry over into college.

-If you do not already have documentation, please click on the link below and have your doctor, therapist, or other clinician complete the appropriate verification form for the campus you are attending.
+If you do not already have documentation, please have your doctor, therapist, or other clinician complete the appropriate verification form below for the campus you are attending.
 If you have multiple disabilities, please have your doctor complete the appropriate form for each.